COVID-19 basics for the H2 Biology student [4/20 update]

-Coronavirus whose origins in the city of Wuhan, Hubei province of China is now COVID-19.
-This virus have quite the profile that spread mass panic all over the world in a very short time.
+The novel Coronavirus whose origins began in the city of Wuhan, Hubei province of China causes a disease, COVID-19.
+It has spread mass panic all over the world in a very short time.
 As such, I hope to educate all on the COVID-19 basics so that all my students can see how it relates to their syllabus.
 More importantly gain knowledge of this virus so as to make sense of the a barrage of news articles and different fallacies from fact.

 COVID-19 basics: What is it?

 This is the viral disease that is a result of infection with the novel coronavirus originating from Wuhan.
 Some scientists are also referring to the same virus as 2019-nCoV or SARS-CoV-2.

 The virus belongs to the family of viruses which we refer to as Coronaviridae.

 This virus, like all other viruses contradict the cell theory, which is also why the viral name do not follow the standard binomial naming conventions.
 Humans for example have the scientific name Homo sapiens.

 Generally, viruses falling into this family have an envelope as well as a positive sense, ssRNA genome.
 Let me explain the structures and in addition, show you how they look like under the electron microscope.

 The envelope is the membrane that originates from the host as new virus particles buds out of the host in a bid to release themselves to infect other hosts.

 They do so because they cannot replicate independently and require the host cell’s replicative machinery.